-Continued consumption of high-sugar foods like soda, candy, dessert and certain fruits like mangoes and pineapples can leave your eyes open and vulnerable to diseases.
+High-sugar foods like soda, candy, mangoes, and pineapples can leave your eyes vulnerable to diseases.
 Sugar ultimately diminishes your immune system.
-When your body’s natural defences are down, it is easier for diseases to form.
+When your body’s natural defenses are down, it is easier for diseases to form.

 Type 2 Diabetes and Diabetic Retinopathy

-Though it has been proven to be a myth that type 1 diabetes is caused by an over-consumption of sugar, a link has been made between sugar intake and type 2 diabetes.
+It has been proven to be a myth that type 1 diabetes is caused by an over-consumption of sugar.
+But, a link has been made between sugar intake and type 2 diabetes.

 Someone with type 2 diabetes will have difficulty producing the amount of insulin needed to balance sugar in the body.
 They will have to inject themselves with the right amount of insulin to keep the body regulated.
 If blood sugar levels are not regulated, it can lead to diabetic retinopathy.

 Diabetic retinopathy occurs when the blood vessels in the eye begin to leak and new blood vessels begin to grow abnormally.
-This will star to cause spotting in your vision and can lead to severe vision impairment or blindness if not treated properly.
+This causes spotting in your vision and can lead to severe vision impairment or blindness if not treated properly.

-Those who consume lots of high-sugar food will increase their risk of developing macular degeneration.
-Macular degeneration is a disease often associated with old age, but when you are consistently eating too much sugar, you can speed up the macular degeneration and trigger the disease earlier.
+Those who consume lots of high-sugar foods will increase their risk of developing macular degeneration.
+Macular degeneration is a disease often associated with old age.
+But when you eat too much sugar, you can speed up the macular degeneration and trigger the disease early.

 Cataracts are caused by a protein buildup on the lens of the eye.
 When this happens, gray spots will appear in the center of your pupil.
-This is also affect your central vision.
+This also affects your central vision.

 It is thought that high blood sugar will lead the eyes to swell and put too much pressure on the lens.
-When this happens, it will allow more protein to buildup and stick to the lens and speed up the formation of cataracts.
+When this happens, it will allow more protein to buildup, stick to the lens, and speed up the formation of cataracts.

 Glaucoma is a common disease among older people.
-The condition develops when the eye is unable to properly drain out any excess fluid.
-This will cause an increase in intraocular pressure, which will lead to impaired vision and sometimes eye pain.
+It develops when the eye is unable to properly drain out excess fluid.
+This causes an increase in intraocular pressure, which can lead to impaired vision and sometimes eye pain.

 High blood sugar can cause the blood vessels in the eye to become narrow.
 This will then lead to a buildup of fluid that cannot drain properly, causing glaucoma.